 - full insurance*

-- a designated second driver for free
+- additional drivers for free

 - full 24-hour mechanical assistance throughout Uruguay.

 My clients who’ve gone with cheaper companies have been messed around regarding how much gas was in the car to start with and other such annoying tricks.
 I have never known Mariño to mess around.

 * You will be asked to sign a credit card voucher for the value of 1000 USD (for a compact car, more for a larger car) which is called a “deductible”.
 The insurance covers you for everything except the first 1000 USD-worth of damage.
 This is standard practice for Uruguayan car rentals.
 The voucher will be ripped up at the end of your rental.

 As they have their own repair shop, their cars are well-maintained.
 This may seem a basic requirement, but I have heard enough stories of rental cars in Uruguay breaking down to know that this is not a given.

 Mariño was founded in 2002 as a motor repair shop and started renting cars two years later.
 They are the official service representatives for Nissan, Hyundai and Renault in Uruguay.